progenetix/progenetix.github.io-legacy/pages/_doc/progenetix-citation.md

 * Baudis, M., & Cleary, M. L. (2001).
 Progenetix.net: an online repository for molecular cytogenetic aberration data.
 Bioinformatics, 17(12), 1228-1229.

-*arrayMap*
+#### _arrayMap_

-[arrayMap project](https://github.com/progenetix/progenetix.github.io/edit/master/pages/_doc/progenetix-citation.md) was initiated to build a cancer genomic profile resource where probe-level data are available.
-Now it has been incorporated as part of Progenetix.
-For arrayMap data, the same rules apply: Citation of the article and the website:
+Now again being subsumed into the main Progenetix collection, the [arrayMap project](https://github.com/progenetix/progenetix.github.io/edit/master/pages/_doc/progenetix-citation.md) was initiated to build a cancer genomic profile resource where probe-level data are available.

+From 2021 on please use the general Progenetic citation instructions as detailed above.

+##### Legacy

+Previously, for arrayMap data the same rules applied as for Progenetix, i.e. citation of the article and the website:

 * Cai, H., Kumar, N., & Baudis, M. 2012. arrayMap: A Reference Resource for Genomic Copy Number Imbalances in Human Malignancies.
 PLoS One 7(5), e36944.
 * arrayMap: Genomic arrays for copy number profiling in human cancer: _arraymap.org_.
 Baudis M _et al._ ({{ site.time | date: '%Y' }})

 <div style="float: right;">